MartinDavidWaller/SEMI-AUTOMATIC-BUG-key---From-the-ground-up/README.md

 that push in a M3 nut.
 Screw the M3 bolt up through the bottom until it has passed through the nut.
 You should then be able to bend the bottom 3mm solder tag over the M3 nut so that it makes contact with the upper M3 solder tag.
 The solder tag can then be soldered together.
-This can be done in situ but it is best to disassemble and solder them separately.
+This can be done in situ, but it is best to disassemble and solder them separately.
 See the images below for the detailed construction.

 <img src="https://github.com/MartinDavidWaller/SEMI-AUTOMATIC-BUG-key---From-the-ground-up/blob/master/Pictures/Assembly/S6F1.jpg" width="300"> <img src="https://github.com/MartinDavidWaller/SEMI-AUTOMATIC-BUG-key---From-the-ground-up/blob/master/Pictures/Assembly/S6F2.jpg" width="100"> <img src="https://github.com/MartinDavidWaller/SEMI-AUTOMATIC-BUG-key---From-the-ground-up/blob/master/Pictures/Assembly/S6F3.jpg" width="300">